zenreach/rules_go/go/checks.rst

 Configuring checks
 ~~~~~~~~~~~~~~~~~~

-By default, checks print their findings but do not interrupt compilation.
-This
+By default, checks apply to all files.
+This behavior can be changed with a JSON
-default behavior can be overridden with a JSON configuration file.
+configuration file.

 The top-level JSON object in the file must be keyed by the name of the check
 being configured.
 These names must match the Analysis.Name of the registered